 The grant represents part of a total grant package to 16 different research institutions across the country totaling over $1.6 million for sports-related medical research.
 More than $1 million of this research focuses on concussion prevention and treatment.

-The National Football League has recently made a conscious decision to research and develop ways to prevent and treat the longterm effects of brain injuries‚ including dementia ad mental illness.
+The National Football League has recently made a conscious decision to research and develop ways to prevent and treat the long-term effects of brain injuries‚ including dementia ad mental illness.

 Most of the participants in the UCSD study will be Marines from nearby Camp Pendleton.

 Not only is the NFL concerned about head injuries‚ but the California Interscholastic Foundation has adopted rules to help protect its’ athletes from brain injuries.
-Amongst these rules is one mandating that an athlete suspecting of suffering a concussion must be removed from practice and competition until the concussion is resolved and the player is cleared by a medical professional.
+Among these rules is one mandating that an athlete suspecting of suffering a concussion must be removed from practice and competition until the concussion is resolved and the player is cleared by a medical professional.

 Ross Jurewitz is the founder and managing lawyer of the Jurewitz Law Group, a San Diego personal injury attorney law firm.
 These San Diego injury accident lawyers specialize in helping people seriously injured in a variety of accidents throughout San Diego County and California.